Top Investment Banking Firms for Sell-Side Advisory (May 2026)

 Bulge Bracket$500M+ rev / $50M+ EBITDAGoldman, Morgan Stanley, JPMorgan.
 Global strategic buyer access.
 Minimum deal typically $250M+ EV.
 1-2% success fee.

-This guide covers firms across all four tiers of sell-side advisory.
+This guide covers firms across all four tiers of sell-side advisory services.
 If your EBITDA is under $1M, you're better served by a business broker.
 If it's over $50M, consider bulge-bracket firms like Goldman Sachs alongside mid-market banks like Harris Williams and Lincoln International.

 Frequently Asked Questions